emmercm/www/src/blog/deferrable-constraints-in-postgresql.md

 ## Performance considerations

 Deferrable constraints seem great, why aren't they the default?
-Or, why shouldn't I make all of my constraints as `INITIALLY DEFERRED`?
-There are a few reasons:
+Or, why shouldn't I create all of my constraints as `INITIALLY DEFERRED`?
+The main reason is:

-**Deferrable unique indexes allow a moment in time when there are duplicate values.** This negatively affects what optimizations the query planner can make, as it can no longer know the uniqueness constraint is satisfied at absolutely every point in time.
+**Deferrable unique indexes allow a moment in time in which there are duplicate values, reducing some optimizations the query planner can take.**

+The query planner can no longer know that the uniqueness constraint is satisfied at absolutely every point in time in a transaction.
+This can have a negative impact when joining on the unique fields or when doing a `WHERE <unique_field> IN (...)` subquery.
 Joe Nelson has a more complete explanation in his [blog post](https://begriffs.com/posts/2017-08-27-deferrable-sql-constraints.html#query-planner-performance-penalty).

-This [Hashrocket article](https://hashrocket.com/blog/posts/deferring-database-constraints) talks about a unique column used for sorting items, and that's the exact use I have which led me down this rabbit hole.
-In this case the position / weight / priority column won't be joined on so it won't take this optimization hit.
+This [Hashrocket article](https://hashrocket.com/blog/posts/deferring-database-constraints) talks about a unique column used for sorting items, and that's the exact use case I had above which led me down this deep dive.
+In this case, the position / weight / priority column won't be joined on, so it won't take this optimization hit.